Riborok/2DTanks/README.md

 # 2D Tanks
 ___
 This little project was made by two people just for fun.
+We didn't use any additional libraries or frameworks, everything was created by our own hands.
 In this game you need to play with your friend.
 One gonna be attacker and the other a defender.
 And before all we want to apologize for html to frontenders, cause it's new for us, and it's written really terrible :(